Navigraph/navigraph-js-sdk/.changeset/old-otters-tan.md

 "@navigraph/charts": patch
 ---

 Updated the `Chart` types & associated documentation to better aid developers.
-Also added information about the newly introduced additional bounding boxes.
+Also added information about the newly introduced additional bounding boxes: `profile`, `minimums` and `header`.